I live with my wonderful husband on the west coast and we are beyond thrilled to be back here.

 My sister Jen died on Saturday, August 25, 2007.
 She was 35.
 In the end it was her body, which had tried so hard to fight the disease, that ultimately just gave out on her.
 Although her will to fight and live was so strong, her tired body just couldn’t do it anymore.
 Her stupid fucking cancer had spread to her lungs and grew out of control and she was slowly suffocating.

 I miss her so much but at least I know she’s not in pain anymore.
 The last weeks of her life were absolute torture as she struggled for each breath.

-Jen left behind her husband and a beautiful daughter who is now 10, many friends, my heartbroken parents and me and my husband.
+Jen left behind her husband and a beautiful daughter, many friends, my heartbroken parents and me and my husband.
 We gave up our own life to be able to help her live hers and as much as I always hated the place we lived and that life there, I don’t regret my decision and I never will.

 I love warm weather, sunny days, and the beach.

 Most days I shied away from human contact.
 I kept to myself and preferred to be alone…after 7 years, it became a way of life.